maridonkers/fulcro-bulma/README.md

 ## Usage (via Clojars)

-In your project.clj use the following (Clojars) dependency:
+The library is on Clojars: [org.photonsphere/fulcro.ui.bulma](https://clojars.org/org.photonsphere/fulcro.ui.bulma).
+In your project.clj use the following dependency:

-`[org.photonsphere/fulcro.ui.bulma "0.1.0"]`
+`[org.photonsphere/fulcro.ui.bulma "0.1.1"]`

 Also see the file docs/intro.md.